apache/nuttx/configs/ea3131/README.txt

   If you don't use setenv.sh, then just set your PATH variable appropriately or use the full path to mklpc.sh in the final step.

+OpenOCD
+^^^^^^^

+  I have been using the Olimex ARM-USB-OCD JTAG debugger with the EA3131 (http://www.olimex.com).
+The OpenOCD configuration file is here: tools/armusbocb.cfg.
+There is also a script on the tools directory that I used to start the OpenOCD daemon on my system called oocd.sh.
+That script would probably require some modifications to work in another
+  environment:

+    - possibly the value of OPENOCD_PATH
+    - If you are working under Linux you will need to change any occurances of `cygpath -w blablabla` to just blablabla

+  Then you should be able to start the OpenOCD daemon like:

+    tools/oocd.sh <topdir>

+  Where <topdir> is the directory where NuttX is installed.

+  Once the OpenOCD daemon has been started, you can connect to it via GDB using the following GDB command:

+   (gdb) target remote localhost:3333

 ARM/EA3131-specific Configuration Options
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 	CONFIG_ARCH - Identifies the arch/ subdirectory.
 This should